keithelder/escape-room/README.md

-# 🚀 Rocket Exchange Escape Room 🚀
+# 🚀 Engineering Escape Room 🚀

-Welcome to the **Rocket Exchange Escape Room** GitHub repository!
+Welcome to the **Escape Room** GitHub repository!
 This isn’t your average coding task—it's an **adrenaline-pumping, time-sensitive, team-based coding challenge** designed to test your skills under pressure.
 Are you ready to dive in? 💻🔍

 ---